akh4rf/Calculator/README.md

 Version 0.1 --- Created GUI and added buttons for numbers and basic operators
 Version 0.2 --- Added listeners to buttons, implemented basic operations and equations (moves left-to-right, not PEMDAS)
 Version 0.3 --- Switched loop types in calc method and added comments
+Version 0.4 --- Flipped number pad (realized it was backwards, thanks Teagan)